 12. You aren't on any unnecessary medications.

 Medications are frequently overprescribed and given as the only option for people struggling with health issues.
 I encourage anyone on prescribed medications to have an open, honest discussion with their doctor about their options.
-Here is a list of some common medications that I find to be overprescribed, including potential side effects that might affect your health.

 13. You have clear skin.

 Your skin is your largest organ, so what's it telling you?
 Problems like acne breakouts, psoriasis, eczema, and rashes are a sign that something's not working well.
 Looking at the gut-skin connection is usually my first consideration for people with skin issues.

 14. You limit your sitting.